amaciver/parser-project/README.md

 Your final deliverable should be a DB with 754 entries.

-Bonus: Which Company has the highest funding round relative to the average of its state?
+Bonus: Which Company's most recent funding round was highest relative to the average of its state?